dipson88/treeselectjs/README.md

 **onOpen** | (value) => void (undefined) | Returns selected values, action is triggered on opening the list.
 **onClose** | (value) => void (undefined) | Returns selected values, action is triggered on closing the list.
 **onNameChange** | (name) => void (undefined) | Returns selected name inside the input, action is triggered on on change the list.
-**search**  | String | Returns entered search value, action is triggered on change search value during the typing.
+**onSearch**  | String | Returns entered search value, action is triggered on change search value during the typing.
 You can try create something like autocomplete with help of this event.
+**onOpenCloseGroup** | (groupId: ValueOptionType, isClosed: boolean) => void (undefined) | Returns groupId and closed/open status of this group, action is triggered on open/close group in the list.

 #### Additional props
 Name  | Type (default) | Description